akhilesh26/cp/README.md

 # Online competative coding solutions
-Solutions of spoj and codechef questions solved by our friends groups
+Contains lots of simple solutions of spoj and codechef questions solved by our friends groups in efficient manner.